tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 $Corr(u_t, u_s | X) = 0 $  for all $t ≠ s$

-This assumption states that, given the covariates X, errors in different time periods should be uncorrelated.
+This assumption states that, given the covariates X, errors in different periods should be uncorrelated.
 When errors exhibit serial correlation, this assumption is violated.

 {{% tip %}}